Ingovd/yauss/README.md

 3. a database, which stores all key-URL pairs

-If the system is run with the default configuration with no external database (MongoDB), all three services are running on the same host, with the key store api available at `http://hostname/keys/`
+If the system is run with the default configuration with no external database (MongoDB), all three services are running on the same host, with the key store api available at `http://hostname/keys/`.
+The live system has its key store running on a different host, at the address http://keys.yauss.tk

 ### Yauss ###